-Product standardisation is a process of defining uniform characteristics for a product.
+Product standardisation is a process of defining uniform characteristics and simplification of a product.
 Standardisation can but does not need to reduce features or options.
 A principal goal of product standardisation is to do more with less.
-Every feature and option will be carefully evaluated and challenged before being included, additional features and options will be added during the standardisation process.
+Every feature and option is carefully evaluated and challenged before being included.
+However, it is likely to add many additional features and options during the standardisation process.

 Product standardisation is the start of other initiatives

-The greater the product complexity usually increases the urgency for standardisation.
+High product complexity usually increases the urgency for standardisation.
 Breaking down complex products into smaller re-usable sub-assemblies simplifies the management of the product and allows configuration to take place.
-Unless a company manufactures completely bespoke unrelated products there will always be opportunities to standardise the product.
-Parametric input variables are used whenever products need to be resized by user requirements.
-Defining selection and configuration rules is essential to ensure the product behaves correctly.
+Unless a company manufactures completely bespoke unrelated products, there are opportunities to standardise the product.

 Product standardisation is essential to remain competitive